pancongliang/openshift/oc-mirror/oc-mirror-update-image.md

-## Update operators in partially disconnected environments using the oc-mirror plugin
+## Update operator and release images in partially disconnected environments using the oc-mirror plugin

 ### View the currently used operator and version before updating the image